alaska-energy/alaska-energy-blog/_posts/2023-09-06-railbelt-behind.md

 ![Wind/Solar Forecasts for US and Alaska](/assets/images/behind/wind-solar-forecast.png)

-Starting with the US figures, the EIA projects wind/solar fractions of 16% and 18% for 2023 and 2024 respectively.[^fn_eia_fcst] The National Renewable Energy Laboratory estimates that fraction will increase to 40 - 62% by 2030.[^fn_nrel_fcst] (The graph above targets 47% for 2030).
+Starting with the US figures, the [EIA projects wind/solar fractions](https://www.eia.gov/outlooks/steo/report/BTL/2023/02-genmix/article.php){:target="_blank"} of 16% and 18% for
+2023 and 2024 respectively.
+The National Renewable Energy Laboratory estimates that fraction will [increase to 40 - 62% by 2030](https://www.nrel.gov/docs/fy23osti/85242.pdf){:target="_blank"}.
+(The graph above targets 47% for 2030).

 As for the Railbelt line on the graph, the projection assumes that most *all* of the